snesmaeili/PyZapline_plus/README.md

 - **Advanced Spectrum Analysis:** Refined detection mechanisms for identifying noisy components in both the coarse and fine frequency domains.
 - **Visualization Support:** Built-in functionality for plotting power spectra before and after denoising to allow easy evaluation of noise removal results.

+## MATLAB parity

+PyZaplinePlus matches MATLAB zapline-plus numerics.
+The power spectral density helper wraps `scipy.signal.welch` with a periodic Hamming window and 50% overlap to emulate MATLAB `pwelch`; see `docs/parity.md#welch-psd-parity` for the rationale, guardrails, and regression evidence.

 ## 🚀 Installation

 ### From PyPI (Recommended)